Skip to Main Content

 Evaluating the Evidence

 Levels of evidence are assigned to studies based on the methodological quality of their design, validity, and applicability to patient care.
 The combination of these attributes gives the level of evidence for a study.
-In nursing, the system for assigning levels of evidence is often from Melnyk & Fineout-Overholt's 2011 book, Evidence-based Practice in Nursing and Healthcare: A Guide to Best Practice
+In nursing, the system for assigning levels of evidence is often from Melnyk & Fineout-Overholt's Evidence-based Practice in Nursing and Healthcare: A Guide to Best Practice

 Depending on their purpose, design, and mode of reporting or dissemination, health-related research studies can be ranked according to the strength of evidence they provide, with the sources of strongest evidence at the top, and the weakest at the bottom: